Concordium/concordium.github.io/source/testnet/net/guides/run-node-macos.rst

 If you want to change whether the node services start automatically, you have two options.

-- For non-technical users, the easiest option is to reinstall the macOS node and configure it differently.
+- If you're not familiar with using a terminal, the easiest option is to reinstall the macOS node and configure it differently.

-- For technical users (familiarity with a terminal required) the following options are available:
+- If you're familiar with using a terminal, the following options are available:

   - Text prefixed with a ``$`` is to be run in a terminal.